jamesclampffer/asmjit/README.md

 ### Using CodeBuilder

 **CodeBuilder** was designed to be used as an **Assembler** replacement in case that post-processing of the generated code is required.
 The code can be modified during or after code generation.
-The post processing can be done manually or through **CBPass** (Code-Builder Pass) object. **CodeBuilder** stores the emitted code as a double-linked list, which allows O(1) insertion and removal.
+The post processing can be done manually or through **Pass** (Code-Builder Pass) object. **CodeBuilder** stores the emitted code as a double-linked list, which allows O(1) insertion and removal.

 The code representation used by **CodeBuilder** is compatible with everything AsmJit provides.
 Each instruction is stored as **CBInst**, which contains instruction id, options, and operands.
 Each instruction emitted will create a new **CBInst** instance and add it to the current cursor in the double-linked list of nodes.
 Since the instruction stream used by **CodeBuilder** can be manipulated, we can rewrite the **SumInts** example into the following: